Jahannam: Seven levels

 "Ultimately" the view of the Ash'arite school prevailed in "classical Islamic theology": God was free to judge as he chose, but on the other hand all believers can feel assured of salvation.

 This left the issue of how/whether to punish sinful Muslims (to "ensure ... moral and religious discipline" and responsibility for individual actions).
-One solution was to reserve for Muslims the highest level of hell with the most lenient punishments; but a "more common" solution one was to make the stay of Muslims in hell temporary.
+One solution was to reserve for Muslims the highest level of hell with the most lenient punishments, but a "more common" solution was to make the stay of Muslims in hell temporary.

-And also the issue of whether People of the Book, are a variety of believer or unbelievers destined for hell.
+The issue of whether People of the Book are a variety of believers or unbelievers destined for hell is also discussed.
 In two places in the Quran, almost identical verses seem to indicate they are saved: